Metropolitan municipalities in Turkey: History

 The first metropolitan municipalities were established in 1984.
-These were the three most populous cities in Turkey, namely; Istanbul, Ankara, and İzmir.
+These were the three most populous cities in Turkey, namely, Istanbul, Ankara, and İzmir.
 In each metropolitan municipality a number of second level municipalities (ilçe municipality) were established.
 In 1986, four new metropolitan municipalities were established: Adana, Bursa, Gaziantep and Konya.
 Two years later the total number was increased to eight with the addition of Kayseri.
 In 1993, seven new metropolitan municipalities were established: Antalya, Diyarbakır, Erzurum, Eskişehir, Mersin, Kocaeli and Samsun.
 Following the earthquake of 1999, Sakarya was also declared a metropolitan municipality.

 Before 2004, only the urban centers with populations of more than 750,000 were declared metropolitan centers.
 However, in 2004, the concept of metropolitan municipality was redefined in Istanbul and Kocaeli, where thenceforth metropolitan municipality borders would overlap with provincial borders.
 In 2012, this was extended to other metropolitan municipalities.
-Thus, all provinces with a population in excess of 750,000 were declared metropolitan municipality and accordingly the number of metropolitan municipalities has sharply increased.
+Thus, all provinces with a population in excess of 750,000 were declared metropolitan municipalities and accordingly the number of metropolitan municipalities has sharply increased.
 The following 13 cities became metropolitan municipalities: